Celebrating books, blues and Memphis gospel!

 Guests for the show:

-Author: Tom Junod – In The Days of My Youth I Was Told What It Means To Be A Man – Two-time National Magazine Award winner, “intensely emotional detective story.”
+Author: Tom Junod – In The Days of My Youth I Was Told What It Means To Be A Man (Doubleday) – Two-time National Magazine Award winner, “intensely emotional detective story.”

 Author: AJ WhiteWillie Morris Award for Poetry – Winning poem: “In Arcadia” – “Eloquent and unsparing.”